buerviper/ooc-gensui/README.md

 # No Context Suikoden Mastodon bot
-This bot posts (more or less) random images from the Suikoden JRPG series to the Mastodon account <link href="https://botsin.space/@oocgensui" rel="me">.
+This bot posts (more or less) random images from the Suikoden JRPG series to the Mastodon account <a rel="me" href="https://botsin.space/@oocgensui">botsin.space/@oocgensui</a>.
 At the moment, it posts two pictures per day.

 ## Structure